-The Transferred Property includes GDB's legal and equitable right, title and interest in and to, and claims and causes of action to enforce the collection of a series of assets, beneficial interests and potential future proceeds, that are further described in Note 2 to the accompanying basic financial statements.
-Pursuant to certain provisions of Governmental Accounting Standards Board (GASB) Statement No. 48, Sales and Pledges of Receivables and Future Revenues and Intra-Entity Transfers of Assets and Future Revenues and GASB Statement No. 69, Government Combinations and Disposals of Government Operations, which establish accounting and financial reporting standards that apply to intra-entity transfers of assets and future revenues, the DRA, as a transferee government, recognized the assets transferred by GDB at the historical carrying value of GDB, the transferor government, as both are entities within the same reporting entity of the Commonwealth.
-The historical carrying value of GDB for loans and accrued interest receivables represent the unpaid principal balance reduced by the allowance for loan losses and allowance for losses on interest accrued.
-The historical carrying value of real estate available for sale represents the lower of cost or fair value.
-The beneficial interest in loans held by GDB represents the unpaid principal balance of the GDB Retained loans, reduced by the allowance for loan losses reflected on GDB's financials as of the Closing Date.
+The Transferred Property included GDB's legal and equitable right, title and interest in and to, and claims and causes of action to enforce the collection of a series of assets, beneficial interests and potential future proceeds, that are further described in Note 2 to the accompanying basic financial statements.
+Pursuant to certain provisions of Governmental Accounting Standards Board (GASB) Statement No. 48, Sales and Pledges of Receivables and Future Revenues and Intra-Entity Transfers of Assets and Future Revenues and GASB Statement No. 69, Government Combinations and Disposals of Government Operations. which establish accounting and financial reporting standards that apply to intra-entity transfers of assets and future revenues, the DRA, as a transferee government, recognized the assets transferred by GDB at the historical carrying value of GDB, the transferor government, as both are entities within the same reporting entity of the Commonwealth.
+The historical carrying value of GDB for loans and accrued interest receivables represented the unpaid principal balance reduced by the allowance for loan losses and allowance for losses on interest accrued.
+The historical carrying value of real estate available for sale represented the lower of cost or fair value.
+In the case of the beneficial interests in the loans that had been retained by GDB at Closing Date (the GDB Retained Loans), these were presented at the unpaid principal balance of the GDB Retained Loans, reduced by the allowance for loan losses reflected on GDB's financial records as of the Closing Date.